Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 Our college offers more than 50 undergraduate majors and 40 minors.
-You'll learn how to Think and Do by studying abroad, initiating or participating in undergraduate research, gaining real-world experience through internships and collaborating with nonprofit partners.
+You'll learn how to think and do by studying abroad, initiating or participating in undergraduate research, gaining real-world experience through internships and collaborating with nonprofit partners.
 Dive in to find the right fit for you.

-- English: English BA: (Concentrations - Creative Writing; Film Studies; Language, Writing and Rhetoric; Literature; Teacher Education)
+- English: English BA: (Concentrations - Creative Writing; Film Studies; Language, Writing and Rhetoric; Linguistics; Literature; Teacher Education)

 - Foreign Languages and Literatures: Foreign Languages and Literatures BA (Concentrations - Asian Language; French; German; Spanish; Teacher Education)